“It’s okay to fall down.

 Gastrointestinal (GI) cancer is cancer of the organs of the digestive system, including the pancreas, liver, stomach, colon, esophagus, gallbladder, small intestine and rectum.

-The Harold E. Eisenberg Foundation is proud of its longstanding partnership with the Robert H. Lurie Comprehensive Cancer Center of Northwestern University, led by Director Leonidas Platanias, MD, PhD and Associate Director Al Benson III, MD, FACP, FASCO.
+The Harold E. Eisenberg Foundation is proud of its longstanding partnership with the Robert H. Lurie Comprehensive Cancer Center of Northwestern University, led by Director Leonidas Platanias, MD, PhD and Director for Cooperative Groups Al Benson III, MD, FACP, FASCO.
 Since 2001, we have committed over $3 million to advancing GI cancer research and patient care.

 OncoSET is an unprecedented initiative to deliver personalized, effective cancer treatments to patients who currently have very limited options.